exercism/c/concepts/dynamic-memory-management/about.md

 It is prudent to check the result of `malloc` for `NULL` and gracefully handle it if it fails.
 The pointer returned is of type `pointer-to-void` which can roughly be considered as a "generic" pointer that can be converted to the specific type used by the memory.
 `malloc` has one parameter, which is the size of the desired memory in bytes.
-The total size for allocating an array would be the size of each element's data type multiplied by the number of elements.
+The total size for allocating an array is the size of each element's data type multiplied by the number of elements.
 The `sizeof` operator is commonly used to get the size of each element's data type.
 The following example demonstrates this